ont-app/vocabulary/README.md

 (ns ...
  (:require
    ...
-   [ont-app.vocabulary.core]
+   [ont-app.vocabulary.core :as voc]
    ...))
 ```

 This will load function definitions interned in the vocabulary.core
-namespace, and also a number of other `ns` declarations, each
+namespace, and also [a number of other `ns`
-dedicated to a commonly occurring namespace in the world of LOD.
+declarations](#h4-imported-with-voc), each dedicated to a commonly
+occurring namespace in the world of LOD.

 <a name="h3-basic-metadata"></a>
 ### Basic namespace metadata